3 Tier System

 If you change systems you must update your membership profile, any applicable horse registration profile, and pay the difference between the membership, and any horse registration fees, to complete a system change for you and/or your horse.

-• When you change from Local to Regional after your third USEF A or AA-rated show, you don’t need OHJA Board approval to keep your points, but you still need to completely update your system and pay to complete the change.
+• When you change from Local to Regional after your third USEF show, you don’t need OHJA Board approval to keep your points, but you still need to completely update your system and pay to complete the change.

 • In all other cases, your existing points in the lower-tier system will NOT carry forward with you to the new, higher-tier system without a compelling reason (something more than a mistake, miscommunication with your trainer/client, or misunderstanding of OHJA rules) and OHJA Board approval.